miniaishwarya/Bus-Route-Navigator/README.md

 # Bus-Route-Navigator
-This is a simple mobile application that lets city dwellers to navigate across the Trivandrum city using KSRTC bus service.
+This is a simple mobile application that lets city dwellers to navigate across the Trivandrum city KSRTC bus service.

 Final Year Academic Project 2020